Partition of India: Cabinet Mission: July 1946

 Recovering from its performance in the 1937 elections, the Muslim League was finally able to make good on the claim that it and Jinnah alone represented India's Muslims and Jinnah quickly interpreted this vote as a popular demand for a separate homeland.
 Tensions heightened while the Muslim League was unable to form ministries outside the two provinces of Sind and Bengal, with the Congress forming a ministry in the NWFP and the key Punjab province coming under a coalition ministry of the Congress, Sikhs and Unionists.

 The British, while not approving of a separate Muslim homeland, appreciated the simplicity of a single voice to speak on behalf of India's Muslims.
-Britain had wanted India and its army to remain united to keep India in its system of 'imperial defence'.
+Britain had wanted India and its army to remain united to keep India in its system of 'imperial defense'.
 With India's two political parties unable to agree, Britain devised the Cabinet Mission Plan.
 Through this mission, Britain hoped to preserve the united India which they and the Congress desired, while concurrently securing the essence of Jinnah's demand for a Pakistan through 'groupings.'
-The Cabinet mission scheme encapsulated a federal arrangement consisting of three groups of provinces.
+The Cabinet Mission scheme encapsulated a federal arrangement consisting of three groups of provinces.
 Two of these groupings would consist of predominantly Muslim provinces, while the third grouping would be made up of the predominantly Hindu regions.
 The provinces would be autonomous, but the centre would retain control over the defence, foreign affairs, and communications.
 Though the proposals did not offer independent Pakistan, the Muslim League accepted the proposals.
 Even though the unity of India would have been preserved, the Congress leaders, especially Nehru, believed it would leave the Center weak.
-On 10 July 1946, Nehru gave a "provocative speech," rejected the idea of grouping the provinces and "effectively torpedoed" both the Cabinet mission plan and the prospect of a United India.
+On 10 July 1946, Nehru gave a "provocative speech," rejected the idea of grouping the provinces and "effectively torpedoed" both the Cabinet Mission Plan and the prospect of a United India.